This article contains screenshots from OS2's open beta experience. For support with OS1, contact our Support team.

 To provide a unified and transparent set of rarity rankings across our marketplace, OpenSea has adopted the OpenRarity standard — an open, transparent and reproducible standard for rarity rankings across the NFT industry.

 OpenRarity is an open collaboration between OpenSea, icy.tools, Curio, and PROOF.
-The latest version includes Double Sort and Trait Count updates, improving rarity rankings for 1 out of 1 unique traits and giving more weight to trait counts that are less common.
+It includes Double Sort and Trait Count updates, improving rarity rankings for 1 out of 1 unique traits and giving more weight to trait counts that are less common.

-On OpenSea, eligible collections will show a numerical rarity ranking on the item page and on the collection page.
+Eligible collections will show a rarity ranking for each NFT from the collection page.

-If you hover over the number, you'll see the percentage ranking.
+Hover over the rarity ranking to see its percentage rank.
 OpenRarity rarity rankings directly reflect the creator-published trait data and can change over time if the creator makes changes to item metadata.

 How can I sort by rarity?